behreajj/AseSlicesTool/README.md

 All nudge buttons try to match the slice's top-left corner to the slice grid when snap to grid is enabled.

+To nudge a slice inset or pivot, check the appropriate boxes beneath the WASD keys.
+Pivots may go outside the slice's bounds; insets may not.

-Any order-sensitive functions, like rename and color mix, sort slices according to the y coordinate, followed by the x, followed by the slice name.
+Order-sensitive functions, like rename and color mix, sort slices according to the y coordinate, followed by the x, followed by the slice name.
+The frame to slice conversion function sorts by a layer's local stack index, then by name.